Sign In Register

 Safety Score

-Alamo has an average annual temperature of 39°F (4°C).
+Alamo has a cool climate with an average annual temperature of 39°F (4°C).
 Winters average 8°F in January while summers reach 67°F in July.
-Annual precipitation is 16.7 inches.
+The area gets 274 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 16.7 inches (drier than the 38-inch national average).
+The area receives 37.3 inches of snow annually, a moderate snowfall amount.
 Air quality is rated Good with a median AQI of 38.
+The city sits at an elevation of 2,120 feet.

 Temperature